It’s Perfect Picture Book Friday with Susanna Hill!

 Why I Like This Book: I love the colourful, comic book-looking characters, but mostly I love how Munson tackles bullying from a completely different and clever angle.
 The ending might have to be explained to younger children, but that won’t take away from the message or enjoyment.
 This book is just fun, refreshing and a feel-good read.

-Derek Munson has a blog devoted to Enemy Pie.
-If you click on the pic you'll find lots of links and resources there.
+1. Derek Munson has a blog devoted to Enemy Pie.
+If you click on the pic above you’ll find lots of links and resources there.

-And a huge thank you to Barbara from The Corner on Character for letting me know that Kristen from Ladybug's Teacher Files has another great resource on Enemy Pie.
-I can't believe I missed that!
-'Cause I LOVE Kristen's blog:))
+4. And a huge thank you to Barbara from The Corner on Character for letting me know that Kristen from Ladybug’s Teacher Files has another great resource on Enemy Pie.
+I can’t believe I missed that! because I LOVE Kristen’s blog.
+Be sure to click on her link or the image above for a “Recipes For a Great Friendship” freebie.